B2.2 Understand the divisibility rules and use them to determine whether numbers are divisible by 2, 3, 4, 5, 6, 8, 9, and 10.

 Factor and Divisor of a Number

-In a multiplication of two or more whole numbers, each of these numbers is called a factor of the number that makes up the product.
+In a multiplication of two or more whole numbers, each of these numbers is a factor of the number of the result, or product.
 For example, 2 and 8 are factors of 16.

 Note: If we want to enumerate all the whole numbers that are factors of 16, we must add 1, 4 and 16 since \(1 \times \;16 = \;16\) and \(4 \times \;4 = \;16\).

-In division, the relationship between the dividend and the divisor gives a quotient.
+In division, the relationship between the dividend and the divisor results in the quotient.
 A whole number is said to be a divisor of another whole number if their quotient is a whole number.
-Thus, 3 is a divisor of 21 since the quotient is 7 which is a whole number.
+Thus, 3 is a divisor of 21 since the quotient is 7, which is a whole number.

 Note: If we want to enumerate all the possible divisors of 21, we must add 1, 7 and 21 since \(21\; \div \;1\; = \;21\), \(21\; \div \; 7\; = \;3\) and \(21\; \div \;21\; = \;1\).
 Students may find that every whole number has at least two divisors: the number itself and the number 1.